hudl/DeviceNanny/README.md

 - RFID reader (optional for devices that won't connect via USB)
 - RFID tags (optional for devices that won't connect via USB)

+Required packages if not using Debian Jessie:
+-lightdm as default display manager
+-zenity

 **Configuring the Raspberry Pi from First Install**